TV Pop Diaries

 Pat & Olivia (Pat Carroll & Olivia Newton-John)

-After the failure of her first UK single release Till You Say You'll Be Mine in May 1966 Olivia decided to stay in the UK, reuniting with her singing partner Pat Carroll who also had to come over from Australia, where the duo had been regulars on the Time For Terry TV show in Melbourne.
-Despite not having a recording deal the two proved popular on stage and gained a regular gig as resident guests on The Dick Emery Show in 1967 and 1968.
+After the failure of her first UK single release Till You Say You'll Be Mine in May 1966 Olivia decided to stay in the UK, eventually reuniting with her singing partner from Australia Pat Carroll, where the duo had been regulars on the Time For Terry TV show in Melbourne.
+Despite not having a recording deal the two proved to be a popular attraction on stage and gained a regular gig as resident guests on The Dick Emery Show in 1967 and 1968.
 After Carroll's visa expired she returned to Australia and Olivia carried on alone in the UK.

 LWT Stewpot- Saturday 3rd October 1970